savantcare/patientfile/docs/tech/why.md

 3. Remove fields not needed and make component DB's consistent and clean.

-4. Code review befor making it to master branch
+4. Code review before making it to master branch

+5. Better code quality by developing it in open and make it open source from start.

 ## Q3) Why was vue chosen over angular latest version?
 1. More github stars.
 Take this as a voting from worldwide developers.